OthankQ/100-days-of-code/r1-log.md

 ### R2D83

 Added a new viewController and a segue to my project app.
 Got a bit confused trying to send data to the second VC.

+### R2D84

+Learned about how to put a searchbar and make it query for searched items.
+Bit confused.
+Might have to go back to it for a few more times.